Auth0x78/Auth0x78/README.md

-Hi there, I'm <a href="https://akshatd120.github.io/" target="_blank" rel="noreferrer">Akshat</a> ...👋
+Hi there, I'm <a href="https://akshatd120.github.io/" target="_blank" rel="noreferrer">Akshat</a> ...👋<br>
 Education: I am currently pursuing a Bachelor's in Mechanical Engineering from NIT Silchar.

 ### 🤝 Connect with me: